ATTENTION: Do NOT click the phone button. (Wrong number.) Only dial 858-614-7650 CPAC number .

 - Application and Court Order must be submitted 14 business days or more (usually about 3 weeks) before CPAC report date.

-- You must have a landline phone at the residence (or hotel if coming from out-of-county) you plan on using for the ordered custody time.
-A cellphone will not suffice.
+- You will simply need a cell phone at the residence (or hotel if coming from out-of-county) you plan on using for the ordered custody time.
+A landline is not preferred by CPAC.